bagwanmisbah/SPPU-COMP-PICT-Practicals/6thSEM/LP2/Readme.md

     java CourseScheduleTest

-Instructions on how to execute included tests.
+## **4.Instructions on how to execute included tests.**

-The test cases are included in CourseScheduleTest.java and only the above two commands are needed to execute Above commands will create .class file for java program
+The test cases are included in CourseScheduleTest.java

+and only the above two commands are needed to execute

+Above commands will create .class file for java program

-The main() method from where execution starts it in the CourseScheduleTest.java file thus for executing write :
+The main() method from where execution starts it in the CourseScheduleTest.java file

+thus for executing write :

     java CourseScheduleTest

 It contains a total of 5 testcases like

 1 (Cycle exists)

 2 (Valid order)

 3 (No prerequisites)

 4 (Cycle exists)

 5 (Valid order)

 TIME and Space complexity :